rodages/Project-One-The-Pandemic-Game/README.md

 Sometimes, especially if the computer is getting slow, or is overheating - some elements get stuck below the NHS line instead of disappearing from the screen after points collection/damage.

-![Tabs bug](./screenshots/tabsBug.PNG "Bug caused by changing Tabs") If the user changes from the tab running the game to another, and comes back to play the game - the newly rendered items are being rendered on top of initial play area and just continue falling down the viewport instead of being cleared once they hit points collection/damage line.
+![Tabs bug](./screenshots/tabsBug.PNG "Bug caused by changing Tabs") If the user changes from the tab running the game to another, and comes back to play the game - the newly rendered items are being rendered on top of the initial play area and just continue falling down the viewport instead of being cleared once they hit points collection/damage line.

 ### <a name='challenges-wins'>Challenges and Wins</a>